aservet1/jRAPL/README.md

 is still generally useful knowledge about jRAPL in it.
 I will have an extensive README once the development details are ironed out.

 ## How to build
 Execute the `./build.sh` shell script.
-It compiles the native library, copies it into the maven project and uses maven to build up `jRAPL-{version}.jar` file found in the `target` directory.
+It compiles the native library, copies it into the maven project and uses maven to create the `jRAPL-{version}.jar` file found in the `target` directory.

 Some classes have sample `main()` drivers that you can execute, for example `sudo java -cp jRAPL-1.0.jar jRAPL.SyncEnergyMonitor`.